 Diwali Festival, Auckland

 Diwali, also known as the Festival of Lights, is an ancient and important festival celebrated by Indian communities around the world.
 Auckland's annual two-day Diwali Festival, held in downtown Aotea Square, brings thousands of Aucklanders and visitors of all ages and ethnic backgrounds together to celebrate traditional and contemporary Indian culture.
 Highlights include local and international dance, music and theatre performers, food and craft stalls, a wedding expo, seminars and workshops.
-Wellington also celebrates Diwali on 28 October.
+Wellington also celebrates Diwali on the waterfront on 24 November.

 Auckland Diwali Festival